No recession respite as UK services stagnate

 But after a shock contraction in the first three months of 2012 pushed the economy back into recession economists see tepid growth ahead at best, with only a mild bounce next quarter from London's hosting of the Olympic Games and the subsequent tourism and ticket sales.

-Faced with a struggling economy the Bank is expected to flood the market with another 50 billion pounds of cash next week as falling inflation gives it more room to manoeuvre.
+Faced with a struggling economy the BoE is expected to flood the market with another 50 billion pounds of cash next week as falling inflation gives it more room to maneuver. <BOE/INT>

 BLACK CLOUD

-Having slashed rates to rock bottom the Bank has already pumped 325 billion pounds into the economy through its quantitative easing asset-buying programme, designed to stimulate growth by cutting long-term lending costs.
+Having slashed rates to rock bottom the Bank has already pumped 325 billion pounds into the economy through its quantitative easing asset-buying program, designed to stimulate growth by cutting long-term lending costs.

 But bank governor Mervyn King has warned that a "black cloud of uncertainty" was keeping businesses and consumers from spending, while driving up banks' funding costs.